-The Owner is the person who owns one or several charging stations and the location.
-The Owner invites the installer to do all or part of the installation of the charging station(s).
-As an owner, all tools and settings are available in the GARO Connect app to easily manage the charging station(s).
+The owner is the person who owns one or several charging stations and the location.
+The owner invites the installer to do all or part of the installation of the charging station(s).
+For more information about the installation process of the installer, refer to .